williaml12/Local-Voice-Control-The-Light/README.md

 1. Connect an USB-C® hub to the board
 2. Connect a USB microphone or headset to the USB-C® hub.
-3. Power the USB-C hub from a 5V power source (e.g. phone charger).
+3. Power the USB-C hub from a 5V power source (e.g., phone charger).

 ![Setting up the USB-C® hub](assets/docs_assets/hardware-setup.png)